LaunchCodeEducation/data-analysis-curriculum/content/eda-with-pandas/reading/numpy-intro/_index.md

 NumPy, or Numerical Python, provides additional flexibility in working with data than standard Python lists.
 The foundational element of NumPy are arrays, and the main structure found in NumPy is the `ndarray`.

-Arrays can hold a collection of the same data type and can be one-dimesional, also called a vector, or multi-dimensional, such as a matrix.
+Arrays can hold a collection of the same data type and can be one-dimensional, also called a vector, or multi-dimensional, such as a matrix.
 The benefits of NumPy arrays are efficient element access and data manipulation / transformation.

 ### The basics of NumPy arrays